 Your customs allowances when entering Mexico

-Allowances are subject to change without notice, but detailed below are the principal items followed by some tips about entry to Mexico.
+Allowances are subject to change without notice, but listed below are the principal items followed by some tips about entry to Mexico.

 - Personal Luggage: including new and used goods for personal use to include clothes, footwear, personal hygiene and beauty items which, according to the form: ‘reasonably respond to the duration of the trip and that due to its quantities may not be used for commercial purposes’;